tigh-latte/presentations/go-bdd/presentation.md

 ---
 # What is cucumber testing?

-A cucmber test suite has three main entities:
+A cucumber test suite has three main entities:

 ## Steps
 A single instruction.
 These are written in natural language, and are akin to well define functions in an integration test suite, such as `s.createUser(dbConn)`.